When $1 billion isn’t enough. Why the Sioux won’t put a price on land.

 “When I think of Land Back that’s what I think of,” says Ms. Gilbert.
 “We haven’t been given that opportunity to participate.”

-On a warm May afternoon, she’s standing outside her home on the Cheyenne River reservation, her youngest granddaughter sleeping in her arms.
+On a warm May afternoon, she’s standing outside her home on the Cheyenne River Reservation, her youngest granddaughter sleeping in her arms.
 Two of her other granddaughters play in the grass and mud around her.
 Dogs sleep in the shade of her porch while breeze-tossed clothes dry on a washing line.

 Summer feels around the corner, the time of year when she and Ms. Thunder Hawk will take the young girls to the Missouri River a few miles away.
 There, they will play in the water high above land once filled with ancient cottonwood trees, land her grandfather once owned.
 They can never get those cottonwoods back, or her grandfather’s land.